ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/docs/FINAL_PROJECT_REPORT.md

 ### 3.1 High-Level Overview

-CourseGPT Pro employs a microservices architecture with the following components:
+CourseGPT Pro employs a microservices architecture with the following components.
+Figure 3.1 anchors the narrative by showing how the FastAPI layer, LangGraph orchestration, model endpoints, Cloudflare R2, and AI Search fit together; each subsection below references the numbered call-outs from that diagram.

 ```
 ┌─────────────────────────────────────────────────────────┐